Praying football coach asking Supreme Court for his job back

 The school district said it did not learn Kennedy was leading players in prayer until it heard it from another team’s coach in September 2015.
 Administrators told him he was not to participate in religious activities with students, and any of his own religious observation must be either non-demonstrative or should occur without students.

-For a month, Kennedy complied, the district notes in arguments to the court: He prayed on his own, and the district let him be.
+For a month, Kennedy complied, the district notes in arguments to the court: He prayed on his own, such as while students were singing the fight song, and the district let him be.

 But Kennedy’s lawyers then insisted he be allowed to resume his prior practice, describing it as a “personal” prayer protected by the Constitution whether or not students joined him.
 Kennedy announced he would resume praying at midfield after games, and when he did so at the Oct.
 16, 2015, homecoming game, as Bremerton’s players were otherwise occupied, spectators rushed to field to join him — as did members of the opposing team.